 It’s a win-win.
 They’ll be delighted to be part of the core community at your salon and spa, and you can count on them to spend.

 There’s no way around it; you're going to have additional costs when you reopen.
 Cleaning during this time is crucial (and expensive).
 Many businesses are opting for a “COVID-19 tax.”
 Rather than changing prices for individual services, these salons and spas are adding a small percentage to all services.
 Consider something around 5% or less.

 Communicate to your clients how you’re keeping them safe with your upped cleaning efforts and how this tax helps pay for it.
 The peace of mind alone will make it worth it.

 3. Ditch your waiting room

 With only so many people allowed in your space at once, you need to be thoughtful about who’s coming when.
 In the new normal, we’re already seeing salons and spas forego the waiting room—and for good reason.
 Make sure every client who is in your salon or spa is actively getting a service.
-With Bowtie, your clients can text when they’ve arrived outside, and you can let them know the moment you’re ready for them.
+Implement a virtual check-in process to keep everyone as safe as possible and make the most of your space.

 4. Optimize your menu and service cycle

 Make sure you’re only offering services that make financial sense for you.
 While you may have been offering 90-minute facials before, as you reopen, try to keep all services to an hour or less.
 This allows time for cleaning and lets you see as many clients (all of whom might want to make retail purchases...) as possible.